blund/bl-audio/README.md

 It is intended to be used for developing digital instruments, DAW plugins and audio for game engines.

 ## Running
-For now the example program only works on linux, depending on [SDL2](https://www.libsdl.org/).
+For now the example program only works on linux, depending on [SDL2](https://www.libsdl.org/) and ALSA Audio.

 To try the example program, execute: